cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 $ visit -o mesh.lata
 ```

-**Warning:** A common error is forgetting to define boundary groups for the geometry.
+**Warning:** A common mistake is forgetting to define boundary groups for the geometry.
 TRUST will detect this during discretization when building all mesh faces, including boundary faces.

 ### Refining the Mesh with Viscous Layers

-To improve mesh quality near walls, we can use viscous layers:
+To improve mesh quality near walls, viscous layers can be used:

 - **Create a new mesh:** Mesh → Create Mesh
   - Name: `Refined_mesh`
   - Select "Cylinder_1" geometry

-- **Select 3D algorithm:** "Netgen 3D" or "MG-Tetra"
+- **Select a 3D algorithm:** "Netgen 3D" or "MG-Tetra"

 - **Add viscous layers:**
   - Click the wheel icon next to "Add.
 Hypothesis" → "Viscous Layers"
   - Total thickness: `30`
   - Number of layers: `3`
   - Stretch factor: `1.1`
-  - Add "Inlet" and "Outlet" groups to "Faces without layers"
+  - Add the "Inlet" and "Outlet" groups to "Faces without layers"
   - Click "OK"

-- **Add 2D algorithm:** "Netgen 1D-2D" or "MG-CADSurf"
+- **Add a 2D algorithm:** "Netgen 1D-2D" or "MG-CADSurf"

 - **Configure 2D parameters:**
   - Click the wheel icon next to "Hypothesis"